 grep -r "process.env" src/app/api/ --include="*.ts" --include="*.tsx"

-If you use Cursor, Windsurf, or any AI editor that supports the Model Context Protocol (MCP), you can integrate security scanning directly into your development workflow.
-The CheckVibe MCP server gives your AI assistant access to security scanning tools so it can find and fix vulnerabilities as part of its normal workflow.
+If you use a developer tool that supports the Model Context Protocol (MCP), you can integrate security scanning directly into your development workflow.
+The CheckVibe MCP server exposes scan and reporting tools without calling any external AI model.

 Install it globally: